Lululemon Athletica Inc (LULU)'s Winning Formula: Financial Metr

 Growth Rank Breakdown

 Ranked highly in Growth, Lululemon Athletica Inc demonstrates a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 27.8%, which outperforms 88.56% of companies in the Retail - Cyclical industry.
-Moreover, Lululemon Athletica Inc has seen a robust increase in its EBITDA over the past few years, emphasizing the company's continued capability to drive growth.
+The company's 3-Year Revenue Growth Rate is 27.8%, which outperforms 88.52% of companies in the Retail - Cyclical industry.
+Moreover, Lululemon Athletica Inc has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years, with a three-year growth rate of 25.2 and a five-year rate of 27.1.
+This trend accentuates the company's continued capability to drive growth.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.